Community and Environment

 Project and location specific Emergency Response Plans and field team reporting procedures have also been developed.
 These are supported by dedicated Emergency Response teams at both our offices in London and in the various host-countries.
 These teams monitor the daily status reports from the field and are available 24/7 to respond and assist remotely with emergencies or developing issues as may be required.

-Initially H&S was a relatively small part of our day to day operations and our overall approach and tended to be reactive to the needs of each project as issues arose. today the Company includes H&S procedures and frameworks in all of its planning and field activities, with a special emphasis on top-down ownership and responsibility, quality training of all personnel, and risk assessments that go beyond basic regulatory compliance.
+Initially Health and Safety was a relatively small part of our day to day operations and our overall approach and tended to be reactive to the needs of each project as issues arose.
+Today the Company includes H&S procedures and frameworks in all of its planning and field activities, with a special emphasis on top-down ownership and responsibility, quality training of all personnel, and risk assessments that go beyond basic regulatory compliance.

 Our employees are encouraged to understand the importance of safety, environment and communities and to act with care and consideration at all times.